 Played in the autumn, with one country hosting round-robin fixtures played over six days.
 The group winners advance to the next round, and depending on the number of entries there may also be a specified number of runners-up or all runners-up and the best third-placed sides.

-Played in the spring, with one country hosting round-robin fixtures played over six days.
-The group winners and 'best runners-up' in the second stage join the tournament hosts in the finals.
+Played in the spring, with one country hosting round-robin fixtures played over seven days.
+The seven group winners join the tournament hosts in the finals.

 The finals consist of two groups of four, with the top two sides from each progressing to the semi-finals where it becomes a knockout competition.
 In finals held in odd-numbered years (i.e. 2017, 2019) the championship also serves as qualification for the biennial FIFA U-20 Women's World Cup.